slaloggia/goodshows-api/README.md

 ## Fuctionality and Technologies

-RESTful API built with Ruby on Rails with a PostGres database
+- RESTful API built with Ruby on Rails with a PostGres database

-Show data scraped from Playbill.com using NokoGiri
+- Show data scraped from Playbill.com using NokoGiri

-User images stored with Google Cloud Storage
+- User images stored with Google Cloud Storage

-User authorization with JWT
+- User authorization with JWT
+- Customized JSON output with ActiveModel Serializers

 ## Local Installation
 Clone this repo and navigate to it's directory